 - Illustrations and maps.
 If you include these, please ensure that they are clear and legible and provided with appropriate captions.
 The captions do count in the word count as stated in A.3.d above.

 - Passages duplicated because of the requirement to supply translations of sources in foreign languages (see section C.4).
 Students may supply either the original foreign-language source or the translation in the body of the text, as they see fit.
 Those who have quoted from the original foreign-language source should supply the translation in the footnotes, and vice versa.
 Since these duplicated passages are placed in the footnotes, they are not included in the overall word count.
 However, note that if the submission goes on to discuss the translation as part of the argument, there the translated words should be counted normally.

 - Calculating and verifying the word count: the word count should be conducted on the main body of the text, excluding prefatory material and bibliography, and setting the 'word count' tool to exclude footnotes from the word count.
-The electronic CD or disk copy of the submission should contain the main body of the text, excluding prefatory material and bibliography.
-(The text so included on the electronic CD or disk copy will necessarily involve footnotes, but examiners will set the ‘word count’ tool to exclude footnotes from any verificatory word count.)
+The electronic CD/data-stick copy of the submission should contain the main body of the text, excluding prefatory material and bibliography.
+(The text so included on the electronic CD/data-stick copy will necessarily involve footnotes, but examiners will set the ‘word count’ tool to exclude footnotes from any verificatory word count.)